On the category of finitely presented mod $p$ representations of $GL_2(F)$: Amalgamations and coherence

-\begin{proof} This follows from \cite{MR0106918}, Corollaries~1 and 2 to Theorem~4.4, since the rings $A[[K_i]]$ are free $A[[I]]$-modules with $A[[I]]$ embedded as a direct summand. \end{proof}

-\begin{proposition} If $A[[K_i]]$ are coherent and $A[[I]]$ is noetherian, then $\AH$ is coherent. \end{proposition} \begin{proof} This immediately follows from \cite{MR680365} Theorem~12; the hypotheses of that theorem are satisfied by Lemma~\ref{lem:flat}.
+\begin{proposition} If the rings $A[[K_i]]$ are coherent and $A[[I]]$ is noetherian, then $\AH$ is coherent. \end{proposition} \begin{proof} This follows immediately from \cite{MR680365} Theorem~12; the hypotheses of that theorem are satisfied, by Lemma~\ref{lem:flat}.
 For the convenience of the reader, we summarise the argument of \cite{MR680365} in the case of interest to us.
-It uses the characterisation of left coherent rings as those for which arbitrary products of right flat modules are flat.
+It uses the characterisation --- due to Chase \cite{MR0120260} --- of left coherent rings as those for which arbitrary products of right flat modules are flat.
 Let $R$, $S$ and $T$ be rings such that $S$ and $T$ are $R$-algebras, and $Q = S*_R T$ is flat as a right $R$, $S$ or $T$-module; we will take $R = A[[I]]$ and $S = A[[K_1]]$, $T = A[[K_2]]$.
 Then there is a Mayer--Vietoris sequence for $\Tor^Q$ in terms of $\Tor^S$, $\Tor^R$ and $\Tor^T$.
-If $R$ is left noetherian and $S$ and $T$ are left coherent, then take a set $(F_i)_{i \in I}$ of right flat $Q$-modules and compare the Mayer--Vietoris sequence for $\Tor(\prod F_i, M)$ with the product of those for $\Tor(F_i, M)$, for an arbitrary left $Q$-module $M$.
-Using that $S$ and $T$ are left coherent and that, as $R$ is left noetherian and the $F_i$ are right flat $R$-modules, $(\prod F_i) \otimes_R M \rarrow \prod(F_i \otimes_R M)$ is injective, we get that $\Tor_i^Q(\prod F_i, M) = 0$ for $i > 0$ as required. \end{proof}
+If $R$ is left noetherian and $S$ and $T$ are left coherent, then take a set $(F_i)_{i \in I}$ of right flat $Q$-modules and compare the Mayer--Vietoris sequence for $\Tor(\prod F_i, M)$ with the product of those for $\Tor(F_i, M)$, for an arbitrary left $Q$-module $M$ This gives $\Tor_i^Q(\prod F_i, M) = 0$ for $i > 1$.
+Since $S$ and $T$ are left coherent and that, as $R$ is left noetherian and the $F_i$ are right flat $R$-modules, $(\prod F_i) \otimes_R M \rarrow \prod(F_i \otimes_R M)$ is injective by \cite{MR680365} Lemma~6.
+It follows that $\Tor_1^Q(\prod F_i, M)$ also vanishes, so that $\Tor_i^Q(\prod F_i, M) = 0$ for all $i > 0$ as required. \end{proof}

 Combining with Theorem~\ref{thm:lazard} we get:

 \begin{corollary} Suppose that $H$ is a $p$-adic analytic group that is an amalgamated product of two compact open subgroups.
 Then $\AH$ is coherent. \end{corollary}